Boat Security and Preventing Tailgate Thefts

 To help deter thieves, there are numerous anti-theft tailgate locking devices available.
-These devices lock the hinge mechanism, and can either have a manual or electronic locking component.
+These devices lock the hinge mechanism and can either have a manual or electronic locking component.
 Electronic locks secure the tailgate when the rest of the doors are locked.
 Manual locks require the vehicle owner use a key to manually lock the component.
-These precautions may help deter thieves from stealing pick-up truck tailgates.
-So what can you do to prevent your tailgate from being stolen?
+These precautions may help deter thieves from stealing pickup truck tailgates.
+What can you do to prevent your tailgate from being stolen?

 - Use the integrated tailgate lock that your vehicle is equipped with.
 If the trucks tailgate can't be opened, it can't be stolen.

-There are also some products that can be installed to help prevent thefts (See Below).
+There are also some products that can be installed to help prevent thefts.
 A quick search on the internet shows several different products for sale that could help deter a theft.
 The most common products look like hose clamps and are attached to the lift gate cables or where the tailgate hinges to the truck body.

 Remember, most vehicle alarms will not be triggered by removing a tailgate.
 If your truck's alarm has a shock sensor turn it to the most sensitive setting.
 This may cause the alarm to activate if the tailgate is opened.

-Also, if you see any suspicious vehicles or persons in your neighborhood please contact the Palm Springs Police Department at 561-968-8243 or in an emergency, call 911.
+If you see any suspicious vehicles or persons in your neighborhood, please do not hesitate to contact the Palm Springs Police Department at (561) 584-8300 ext.
+8540.

 Lock placed around hinge